aditi-sharma12/Amazon-Performance-Dashboard/README.md

 ## Introduction

-The "Amazon Dashboard using Power BI" project leverages Power BI's capabilities to visualize and analyze sales data obtained from Amazon.
+The "Amazon-Performance-Dashboard" project leverages Power BI's capabilities to visualize and analyze sales data obtained from Amazon.
 The dashboard provides key performance indicators (KPIs) and visualizations that enable users to monitor sales trends, product performance, customer behavior, and more.

 ## Dashboard Features